nashzxc/ANS_E-DoorLock/README.md

 5. Wire your components according to the schematic.
 6. Select your board and port under **Tools**, then upload the sketch.

+> Install the required libraries via the Arduino Library Manager.
+If any aren't available there, manual copies are included in this repo.

 ## Usage